 I have lived in New York City for the past 8 years.
-In that time, I’ve hosted family and friends more than 100 times (the introvert in me wishes I were kidding, I’m not).
+In that time, I’ve had family and friends visit me more often than the introvert in me wishes they would.

 I used my beloved visitors as guinea pigs (so sorry, but it had to be done) by recommending hotels in various New York City neighborhoods.
 In doing so, I’ve garnered some great (and honest) feedback about the best places to stay in New York City for first timers.

 This “experiment” partnered with personal experience of living in NYC for the past 8+ years, has given me invaluable first-hand knowledge of where to stay in NYC for first time visitors.

 In fact, this is the exact list I share with my own family and friends when they visit New York City.
 Well, the ones that are still talking to me. 😉

 “I love New York, even though it isn’t mine, the way something has to be, a tree or a street or a house, something, anyway, that belongs to me because I belong to it.”– Truman Capote

 When most folks think of New York City, they mostly think of Manhattan.
 However you may be surprised to learn that NYC is comprised of five separate boroughs: Manhattan, Brooklyn, Queens, the Bronx and Staten Island.